 Why is the Rainforest Burning?

 Back before COVID-19 dominated the headlines, before even the massive fires in Australia destroyed thousands of homes and killed billions of animals, another part of the world was burning.
-I can still remember seeing on an online news article almost exactly a year ago, in August 2019, the almost apocalyptic images of huge fires devastating the Amazon rainforest.
+I can still remember seeing on an online news article nearly a year ago, in August 2019, the almost apocalyptic images of huge fires devastating the Amazon rainforest.
 Smoke from the blaze, the article stated, had billowed more than 2,900 km southeast to blacken the sky over the western hemisphere’s biggest city, São Paulo.

 I soon learned that 2019 had been a terrible year for the Amazon.
 While fires occur there every year, the number and scale seen in 2019 were alarmingly abnormal.
 There were about 30,000 fire hotspots in the Brazilian Amazon in August alone, almost triple the 10,421 figure recorded in August 2018.

 Fires are a natural part of many ecosystems such as the hot, dry savannahs of Africa.
 But not so the Amazon.
-Tropical rainforests do not normally burn and the animals and plants that live in them have no evolutionary adaptations towards fire.
+Tropical rainforests do not normally burn, and the animals and plants that live in them have no evolutionary adaptations towards fire.
 It is believed that 99% of all wildfires in the Amazon basin are a result of human actions, either accidentally or on purpose.

 So how do these fires start?
 We all know that deforestation in the Amazon has been occurring for a long time.
 Forest has been replaced with agriculture, cattle ranching, mining and hydropower generation.
 Farmers who have already laid claim to the fringes of the Amazon slash and burn the trees and overgraze the cleared patch until the ground is rendered useless, before moving on to clear a new area of forest.
 Sometimes, the pasture area is not actually used for cattle ranching but is cleared in a ‘land grab’ for later resale using false papers.